den-materials/intro-to-ops/README.md

 <!--Actually 10:06 -->

 For this lesson, we will be sharing a private key, for the sake of convenience.
 Usually, you would get your own private key and **never share it**.
-The instructor will share the key, called `WDI_Ops_Zeb.pem`.
+The instructor will share the key, called `WDI4_Ops_Zeb.pem`.
 Put it in your `~/.ssh` folder.

 One thing that you'll need to do is to make sure that the key file is read only.